 Our staff are associate members of the national GFOA, including the Special Review Committee of the Certificate of Achievement for Excellence in Financial Reporting Program, the Association of Government Accountants and special industry related committees of the American Institute of Certified Public Accountants.

 This analysis has been created in order to provide a comprehensive report of key government-wide, governmental and

 general fund financial statistics for the regions we serve so that cities may compare how they are doing relative to other

 municipal governments in their region and identify trends occurring in their communities.

-This study includes results for municipalities in the St. Louis, Kansas City and Denver metropolitan areas.
-Additionally, for the first time, cities throughout the state of Tennessee have been included in our survey.
+This study includes results for municipalities in the Denver, Kansas City and St. Louis metropolitan areas.
+Additionally, cities throughout the state of Tennessee have been included in our survey.